hyperledger/fabric/docs/source/create_channel/create_channel_config.md

 The `configtxgen` tool reads the channel profiles in the **Profiles** section to build a channel configuration.
 Each profile uses YAML syntax to gather data from other sections of the file.
 The `configtxgen` tool uses this configuration to create a channel creation transaction for an applications channel, or to write the channel genesis block for a system channel.
 To learn more about YAML syntax, [Wikipedia](https://en.wikipedia.org/wiki/YAML) provides a good place to get started.

-The `configtx.yaml` used by the test network contains two channel profiles, `TwoOrgsOrdererGenesis` and `TwoOrgsChannel`:
+The `configtx.yaml` used by the test network contains two channel profiles, `TwoOrgsOrdererGenesis` and `TwoOrgsChannel`.
+If you want to create a channel without a system channel by using the `osnadmin CLI` then you can refer to the `SampleAppChannelEtcdRaft`

 ### TwoOrgsOrdererGenesis